If4x/ShopCalc/README.md

 1) connect ESP32-Dev to computer
 2) Flash main.cpp to ESP32-Dev (recommended using PIO for quick compilation, Arduino IDE works too but slower)
 3) Connect your smartphone to wifi (SSID: Kasse | Password: BitteGeld) Can be modified in the main.cpp code at the beginning of the file
-4) Go to your browser and ytpe 192.168.4.1 into the search bar to access shop page
+4) Go to your browser and ytpe 192.168.4.1:80 into the search bar to access shop page
+5) Go to your browser and type 192.168.4.1:80/sales to go to the overview page of sold products where you can export this for statistical usage
-5) Go to your browser and type 192.168.4.1:8080 into the search bar to access config page And you're done!
+6) Go to your browser and type 192.168.4.1:8080 into the search bar to access config page And you're done!
 As simple as this!

 ## After first Powerup